 Flowers Showy.
-Purple, Lavender-Pink.
+Purple or Lavender.
 Flowers in Spring or Winter.
 Has perfect flowers (male and female parts in each flower).

-Green to Brown Pod, Very Large (Over 3.00 inches), fruiting in Summer.
+Green to Brown Capsule, Very Large (Over 3.00 inches), fruiting in Summer.

 Shading Capacity Rated as Low to Moderately Low in Leaf.